yilinyl/DIVA/README.md

 ## Overview

-**DIVA** (<u>Di</u>sease-specific <u>va</u>riant pathogenicity prediction) is a deep learning framework that directly predicts specific types of diseases alongside the probability of deleteriousness for missense variants.
+**DIVA** (**Di**sease-specific **va**riant pathogenicity prediction) is a deep learning framework that directly predicts specific types of diseases alongside the probability of deleteriousness for missense variants.
 It integrates information from two different modalities – protein sequence and disease-related textual annotations – encoded using two pre-trained language models and optimized within a contrastive learning paradigm designed to align variants with relevant diseases in the learned representation space.
 Our predictions can be accessed interactively at [https://diva.yulab.org/](https://diva.yulab.org/).

 ## Dependencies